Please note: to apply you must be registered in our application management system a minimum of two business days prior to the closing date

 Only one application can be made to this category per closing date.

-Applications must meet at least one of our International Engagement Strategy 2021–2025 priorities:
+Applications must meet at least one of Creative Australia’s International Engagement Strategy 2021–2025 priorities detailed in the assessment criteria below.

 Supported activities must last no longer than two years from the proposed start date.